Spray foam insulation (roofs)

 Warranty stance

-Following a review of the joint statement provided by the PCA and continuing lender issues (usually upon re-sale), we have for Warranty purposes, taken the decision NOT to accept any spray foam insulations (even products which hold third party accreditation such as BBA) for application to pitched or flat roofs.
+Given the continuing unease around the potential impact on Homeowners and lender issues (usually upon re-sale) surrounding the use of spray foam insulations, we have for Warranty purposes, taken the decision NOT to accept any spray foam insulations (even products which hold 3rd Party accreditation from a UKAS accredited body) for application to pitched or flat roofs.
 If this position changes in the future, we will provide an update.

 Download a PDF version of this article